JoseAndresCarvajal1999/12.Deep_learning_Examples/README.md

 # 12.Deep_learning_Examples

-—This repository showcases the results of several experiments with different Deep Learning techniques.
+- This repository showcases the results of several experiments with different Deep Learning techniques.
 First, in the context of gender recognition by voice and speech analysis, the performance of a Decision Tree learning machine is assessed in two scenarios (original feature space vs. reduced dimensions